LearnWeb3DAO/Defi-Exchange/README.md

   - `addLiquidity.js` has two functions `addLiquidity` and `calculateCD`

     - `addLiquidity` is used to call the `addLiquidity` function in the contract to add liquidity
-    - It also get the `Crypto Dev` tokens approved for the contract by the user.
+    - It also gets the `Crypto Dev` tokens approved for the contract by the user.
 The reason why `Crypto Dev` tokens need approval is because they are an ERC20 token.
-For the contract to withdraw an ERC20 from a user's account, he needs the approval from the user's account
+For the contract to withdraw an ERC20 from a user's account, it needs the approval from the user's account
     - `calculateCD` tells you for a given amount of `Eth`, how many `Crypto Dev` tokens can be added to the `liquidity`
-    - We calculate this by maintaining a ratio, The ratio we follow is `(Amount of Crypto Dev tokens to be added)/(Crypto Dev tokens balance) = (Ether that would be added)/ (Eth reseve in the contract)`
+    - We calculate this by maintaining a ratio.
+The ratio we follow is `(amount of Crypto Dev tokens to be added) / (Crypto Dev tokens balance) = (Eth that would be added) / (Eth reserve in the contract)`
-    - So by maths we get `(Amount of Crypto Dev tokens to be added) = (Ether that would be added*rypto Dev tokens balance)/ (Eth reseve in the contract)`
+    - So by maths we get `(amount of Crypto Dev tokens to be added) = (Eth that would be added * Crypto Dev tokens balance) / (Eth reserve in the contract)`
-    - The ratio is needed so that adding liquidity doesnt largely impact the price
+    - The ratio is needed so that adding liquidity doesn't largely impact the price
     - Note `tx.wait()` means we are waiting for the transaction to get mined

     ```javascript